lmuntaner/tech-introduction-product-people/docs/intro-cs/languages.md

 ## Compiler

-Transforming one programming language into another language is called Compilation.
+The process of transforming from one programming language into another language is called Compilation.

 Compilers are computer programs that perform this translation.

-A Compiler usually translated the programming language to a machine code.
-They create an executable program.
+A Compiler usually translates the programming language to machine code.
+They create an executable file.

 ### Executable

-An executable is a file or program written in a language that the computer can understand.
+An executable is a file in the language of the computer.

 **Assembly language** is any low level programming language where the instructions can be understood by the computer.